nautechsystems/nautilus_trader/docs/concepts/advanced/synthetic_instruments.md

 In the future, we plan to support order management for synthetic instruments, which would involve trading their component instruments based on the behavior of the synthetic instrument.

-:::note
+:::info
-Note that the venue for a synthetic instrument is always designated as `'SYNTH'`.
+The venue for a synthetic instrument is always designated as `'SYNTH'`.
 :::

 ## Formula